afni/afni/doc/afni_sphinx/tutorials/auto_image/auto_@chauffeur_afni.rst

   even though they are made automatically from the same ``@chauffeur_afni`` command)

-* most of the montages are just :math:`3\times3`.
-Sometimes, it might useful to make them :math:`5\times3`.
+* most of the montages are just :math:`3\times3`; for real practical usage, sometimes, it might useful to make them, say, :math:`5\times3`.

 The following are some variables relevant for the below commands (``tcsh`` syntax):

 .. code-block:: Tcsh
-   :linenos:

    set here     = $PWD